gotchacode/github-team-viewer/README.md

 #Github Team Viewer

 [![Build Status](https://travis-ci.org/vinitkumar/github-team-viewer.svg?branch=v1.1.2)](https://travis-ci.org/vinitkumar/github-team-viewer)

 Github Team Viewer is a handy application built with Angular.js which helps you find developers from any organization on github.
 In order to use it just enter company name in the search bar and you will get a list of developers.

 Then, click on any of the image to get detailed information such as email, website and location.
-Also, you can check their projects by clicking on check repos button.
+Also, you can check their projects by clicking on check projects button.